canndrew/netsim/docs/07_packet_loss.md

         +--------+                          +--------+
 ```

-Then we will send multiple UDP datagrams from client to server.
+Then we will send multiple UDP datagrams from the client to the server.
 We will
-introduce some packet loss on client device and monitor how that affects
+introduce some packet loss on the client device and monitor how that affects
-what server receives.
+what the server receives.

 ## Dependencies